AjayKumar-91/90DaysOfDevOps/2026/day-50/day-50-k8s-setup.md

 ## Recall the Kubernetes Story

 ### 1. Why was Kubernetes created?
-What problem does it solve?
+What problem does it solve that Docker alone cannot?

 Kubernetes was created to manage containerized applications at scale.